relyd/modbussniffer/readme.md

 -----
 - Working on mains equipment is dangerous.
 Don't electrocute yourself.
 Know the rules.
 - Wallbox, Pulsar and PowerBoost are registered names of Wallbox.com.
 This repo is not affiliated with or endorsed by Wallbox.
-- The initial handshake between Wallbox and N1-CT has not been investigated, it probably reads meter ID, sets comm parameters etc.
+- The initial handshake between Wallbox and N1-CT has not been monitored, it probably reads meter ID, sets comm parameters etc. Take a look at the 90 secs mp4 in this repo.
 - The modbus traffic analysed here is based on PowerBoost only.
+- Please note, firmware updating may just disable your PowerBoost without any notice, and no way you can troubleshoot via app/web.
 - Passively sniffing a modbus should not void any warranty.
-- For PowerBoost operation, it is not required that the mains voltage is connected to the N1-CT, hence it will not report any voltage or power data.
+- For PowerBoost operation, it is not required that the mains voltage is connected to the N1-CT, hence it will not report any voltage or power data, only current.
-- The best solution would be that Wallbox.com would push ALL known data to a user settable Mqtt broker.
-Thank you.
+- The best solution would be that Wallbox.com would push ALL known data to a user settable MQTT broker.
+Thank you for asking, but no response.

 General Notes
 -------------